 High Availability in Azure

-To be able to run a high availability cluster for firewalls in Microsoft Azure, a special setup is required to integrate in to the Azure networking environment.
+To run a high availability cluster for firewalls in Microsoft Azure, you need a special setup to integrate into the Azure networking environment.

 For more information, see High Availability in Azure.